-RIO DE JANEIRO (AP) — Hundreds of Cuban doctors are arriving in Brazil, the first of an expected 4,000 physicians from the communist-run island who'll eventually work in Latin America's biggest nation.
+He said another 194 Cuban doctors are scheduled to arrive on Sunday in the city of Salvador.
+The 400 are the first of an expected 4,000 physicians from the communist-run island who will eventually work in Brazil.